neuroinformatics-unit/python-cookiecutter/README.md

 ### Make it a git repo

-Althoug it asks for gihub username or organization and package name, it does not initialize a git repository.
+Although it asks for a GitHub username or organization and package name, it does not initialize a git repository.

-In order to do so navigate to your project folder:
+To do so navigate to your project folder:
 ```bash
 cd my-awesome-software`
 ```